dnarayanan/desikasgroupofawesomedocs/intro_to_hpg.rst

 To run code, we use the nodes/CPUs described above.
 But we (unfotunately) don't have access to all CPUs on HPG at once.
 Our group has priority access to 950 CPUs and shared access (i.e. we have to wait in line for it) to 8550 CPUs.
 These two "queues" (known as Quality of Service [QOS] in HPG/SLURM lingo) are called ``narayanan`` and ``narayanan-b``.
 The former represents our investment queue and the latter is our burst queue.
 You'll specify which queue to submit your jobs to in your SLURM command/script, which we'll go over shortly.

 The trade offs of the two queues come from how to use each.
-The investment queue is like fast pass at Disney World: time to get requested cores is much shorter than burst and we can occupy them for mnuch longer, but we have a limited number of cores (for the record, I've never actually gotten a fast pass at the one time I was at Disney World so maybe this analogy falls flat).
+The investment queue is like fast pass at Disney World: time to get requested cores is much shorter than burst and we can occupy them for much longer, but we have a limited number of cores (for the record, I've never actually gotten a fast pass at the one time I was at Disney World so maybe this analogy falls flat).
 The time we can use the cores is dependent on which allocation we request them from: we can use investment queue cores for 30 days while burst queue jobs can only run for 4 days.

 In general, the rule of thumb is that investment cores will start much more quickly than burst cores, but are of course more limited.
 We suggest using investment sparingly: for getting interactive/debugging jobs, or for small jobs that are being tested that need to be turned around relatively quickly for debugging.